Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Introduction

 One approach to overcome these limitations is the dynamical mean field theory (DMFT) \cite{Metzner1989,Georges1992}.
 It exploits that electronic interactions are strongest on short distances as for example in the partially filled \(d\)-shells of transition metal atoms or \(f\)-shells of rare earth atoms.
 DMFT is based on the equivalence of two notions of a correlated orbital: (i) as an impurity connected to an uncorrelated bath in terms of an Anderson impurity model (AIM) \cite{Anderson1961} and (ii) as part of a regular crystal lattice.
 These two notions lead to a self-consistency condition formulated in terms of Green's functions (GF).

 In practice, DMFT calculations are routinely performed for real materials with finite system sizes \cite{Georges1996,Held2007,Kotliar2004,Kotliar2006,Nilsson2017,Watzenbock2022, Chen2022, Karolak2010} and provide a good insight into the physics of strong electron correlations.
-The bottleneck in these calculations is the solution of the AIM because the corresponding Hamiltonian matrix scales exponentially in the number of orbitals.
-This limits a solution via exact diagonalization (ED) in general to \(\sim 24\) orbitals \cite{Sangiovanni2006}, while some modifications even allow up to \(\sim 100\) orbitals \cite{Lupo2021}.
-Quantum Monte Carlo (QMC) methods on the other hand are limited by their fermion sign problem \cite{Loh1990}.
-Further approaches exist to solve the AIM, e.g. the numerical renormalization group \cite{Zitko2009} method, which come with their own limitations.
+The bottleneck in these calculations is the solution of the AIM for which various methods have been developed and extensively studied.
+The solution by exact diagonalization is limited to \(\sim 24\) orbitals \cite{Sangiovanni2006} due to the exponential scaling of the Hamiltonian in the number of orbitals, while some modifications even allow the treatment of up to \(\sim 100\) orbitals \cite{Lupo2021}.
+Quantum Monte Carlo (QMC) methods work best for relatively large temperatures, such that the interesting low-temperature regime of competing two-particle effects becomes challenging.
+The Density Matrix Renormalization Group (DMRG) \cite{Garcia2004}, however, is limited to a small bond dimension and thus a small number of interacting orbitals.
+There exist further approaches to solve the AIM, e.g. the numerical renormalization group \cite{Zitko2009} method, which come with their own limitations.

 In addition to the above mentioned approaches which are applicable on classical computers, first hybrid classical-quantum computing algorithms were presented recently which have the potential to solve the AIM \cite{Bauer2016, Jaderberg2020, Keen2020, Kreula2016, Rungger2019, Endo2020}.
 In the spirit of Feynman's idea \cite{Feynman1982}, these algorithms use quantum computers to simulate equivalent quantum systems.
 In these approaches, each fermionic spin-orbital of the original system is mapped to one qubit, such that the exponential scale of the Hilbert-space becomes a linear scale in the number of qubits.
-Current QC devices already have several hundred qubits, and thus in principle they allow the simulation of a few hundred orbitals, going far beyond the capability of any classical computer.
-However, even the lowest noise rates that were achieved on a real device so far are still too large for reliable calculations, such that only small systems can be simulated reasonably well.
+Current QC devices already have more than one hundred qubits, and thus, in principle, they allow the simulation of more than one hundred orbitals, going beyond the capability of any classical computer.
+However, even the lowest noise rates that were achieved on a real device so far are still on such a scale, that significant additional resources for error mitigation are required, to obtain reasonable results when tens of qubits are used.